-End of Course examinations or projects are completed by all students in Grades 9 through 12 at the end of the year.
-A special exam schedule with lengthened exam periods may be created for EOC exams.
+End of Course (EOC) examinations or projects are completed by students in Grade 12 at the end of the year.
 These exams are cumulative and not eligible for reassessment.
-The GAA Academic Honesty policy is strictly enforced.
-Incidences of plagiarism will result in attainment of a standard of insufficient as there is no means by which the instructor can note the student's understanding of the standards.
+As with all assessments the GAA Academic Honesty policy is enforced.
+Incidences of plagiarism will result in attainment of a standard of insufficient (I) as there is no means by which the instructor can assess the student's understanding of the standards.